-How would you feel if on a particular day when you plan to leave office somewhat early, your manager calls up and asks you to complete an urgent piece of work?
-Alternatively, as a manager when you ask your subordinate to collate information that you need to plug in to an important report and follow up after sometime only to realize that your team member has not even started working on it.
+How would you feel if, on a particular day when you plan to leave office somewhat early, your manager calls up and asks you to complete an urgent piece of work?
+Alternatively, as a manager when you ask your subordinate to collate information that you need to plug into an important report and follow up after some time only to realize that your team member has not even started working on it.

 Conflicts are a reality of life!
 Whether you like it or not, in your day to day life, you would invariably come across several conflicting situations, both in office and at home.
 Your response to dealing with such conflicts often depends on your personality, your tendency to assert yourself, or to impose your viewpoint, or to adjust with others.

-If you are in a habit to always assert yourself or one of those who want to prove their point at all times, you may end up expending a lot of time and effort in dealing with conflicts.
+If you are in a habit to always assert yourself or one of those who wants to prove their point at all times, you may end up expending a lot of time and effort in dealing with conflicts.
 On the other hand, if you worry too much about a conflict then you will be discontent, frustrated and feel demotivated.
 That will hamper your productivity at work.

-The most pressing type of conflicts are those arising due to differences in personality.
+The most pressing types of conflicts are those arising due to differences in personality.
 Then there are conflicts due to differences in style of work, due to interdependence on each other for work and differences in emotional and cultural background.
-Whatever is the nature of conflict, ignoring it in the hope that it will go away rarely helps.
+Whatever is the nature of the conflict, ignoring it in the hope that it will go away rarely helps.

 An awareness of different styles for managing conflicts can help you to selectively pick your battles and fight for those that matter the most.